software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Implement the following test methods for the endpoint for _getting a quiz by id_:
 >
 > - `getQuizByIdReturnsPublishedQuizWhenQuizExists`: save a _published quiz_ to the database and send a request.
 Then, the response should have the saved quiz
-> - `getQuizByIdReturnsNotFoundWhenQuizDoesNotExist`: send a request without saving a quiz to the database.
-Then, the response should have a `404 Not Found` status
+> - `getQuizByIdReturnsErrorWhenQuizDoesNotExist`: send a request without saving a quiz to the database.
+Then, the response should have an appropriate HTTP status
-> - `getQuizByIdReturnsForbiddenWhenQuizIsNotPublished`: save a _non-published quiz_ to the database and send a request.
-Then, the response should have a `403 Forbidden` status
+> - `getQuizByIdReturnsErrorWhenQuizIsNotPublished`: save a _non-published quiz_ to the database and send a request.
+Then, the response should have an appropriate HTTP status
 >
 > Create an issue for this task.